mesosphere/dcos-docs-site/pages/services/spark/2.1.0-2.2.0-1/release-notes/index.md

 ## Spark-History 2.1.0-2.2.0-1

 ### Improvements
-- Upgraded docker image to 2.1.0-2.2.0-1-hadoop-2.6.
+- Upgraded Docker image to 2.1.0-2.2.0-1-hadoop-2.6.
 - Wrapped the config properties in a "service" object.
 (See "Breaking Changes")

 ### Bug Fixes
-- Fixed field names in marathon.json.
+- Fixed field names in `marathon.json`.
 Installing from the DC/OS UI now works.

 ### Breaking Changes
 - The configuration properties have been wrapped in a new "service" object.